jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## File watcher does not work when used with OneDrive or a network drive

 When your files are located inside `OneDrive` or a network drive, you have to set [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true`, and restart VS Code.
+Alternatively, you can set `latex-workshop.saveWithoutBuilding: onSave` to only trigger a build upon saving a file as it does not require file watchers to work.

 ## The directory ~/node_modules/ may cause errors